quarkslab/wirego/README.md

     make -j

-## Building the Golang plugin template
+## Building the Golang plugin example

 Before going any further, you should build the example and try to load it with the wirego Wireshark plugin.